netless-io/netless-app/README.md

 pnpm build-all
 ```

-## Env:
+## Environment

 By default the `playground` demo uses a shared [Agora Whiteboard](https://www.agora.io/en/products/interactive-whiteboard/) account.

-If you wish to use your own please create a new env file `packages/playground/.env.local`.
+We recommend you use your own.
+Please register a new account and create a new env file `packages/playground/.env.local`.
 See `packages/playground/.env.example` for reference.

 ## Development